Gators Women Travel To Kentucky on NCAA Tournament Bubble - ESPN 98.1 FM - 850 AM WRUF

 The Florida Gators women’s basketball team has been up-and-down this season.
 However, the team still has a solid chance to secure a spot in March Madness.

-The Gators (13-10) have just five games left in their season, and all of their remaining games are against unranked opponents.
+The Gators (13-10, 4-7 SEC) have just five games left in their season, all against unranked opponents.

-The first of those games will take place Sunday on the road against Kentucky (9-16).
-Tip-off is set for noon.
+The first of those games takes place Sunday against Kentucky (9-16, 2-9) at Memorial Coliseum in Lexington, Kentucky.
+Tip-off is set for noon (SEC Network, ESPN Gainesville 98.1-FM / 850-AM).

 Offense